maxzheng/great-life-guide/README.md

 To be happy, just do what kids do best:

-1. **Let go of any negativity** as they will rot the core of your body and mind, such hate, anger, jealousy, stress, addiction, sadness, and anything that makes you feel unhappy.
+1. **Let go of any negativity** as they will rot the core of your body and mind, such hate, anger, jealousy, stress, addiction, sadness, fear, and anything that makes you feel unhappy.
 Relax your body, breath, and then just let them all go.
 You will feel lighter and ready to be happy.

 2. **Enjoy the present.** Too often we get stuck thinking about the past or the future, and forget about the present, which is where happiness can be found.
 Like the old saying "you are what you eat", so you feel what you do, therefore